-- E. as a substitute for inadequate staffing; - F. as a substitute for staff training in positive behavior intervention and supports framework and crisis management supports framework and crisis management prevention and intervention; or - G. as a means to coerce, retaliate, or in a manner that endangers a student.; or - H. if it deprives the student of basic needs.
+- E. as a substitute for inadequate staffing; - F. as a substitute for staff training in positive behavior intervention and supports framework and crisis management supports framework and crisis management prevention and intervention; or - G. as a means to coerce, retaliate, or in a manner that endangers a student ... or in a manner that endangers a student ... - H. if it deprives the student of basic needs.

-Seclusion of preschool-age children is prohibited, except that a preschool-age child may be separated fromsecluded from his or her classmates, either in the classroom or in a safe, lighted, and well-ventilated space, for an amount of time that is brief in duration and appropriate to the child's age and development, if the child is always within sight and hearing of a preschool staff member.
+Seclusion of preschool-age children is prohibited, except that a preschool-age child may be separated from secluded from his or her classmates, either in the classroom or in a safe, lighted, and well-ventilated space, for an amount of time that is brief in duration and appropriate to the child's age and development, if the child is always within sight and hearing of a preschool staff member.